e-bertrand/RepData_PeerAssessment1/PA1_template.md

 Median of total steps per day (filled dataset) =  10762
 ```

-What is the impact of imputing the missing data with these values?
-Let's calculate the differences between these and the previous estimates as percentage:
+What is the impact of filling the missing data with these values?
+Calculating the differences, as a percentage. between current and previous estimates is a good indicator:

 ```r